Dadzemovic/LeagueSort/README.md

-Project to store LoL player data in a remote database.
+Fetches League of Legends players' wins and losses and stores them in a remote database.

+Index.php then outputs all summoners in order of highest w/l ratio.